 First time visitors may park on the circular driveway fronting the Church.

 The main parking lot is behind the church buildings, and is accessed from Lafayette Circle, (one block west of Moraga Road) off Mt.
 Diablo Blvd.
-The two driveways between Chow Restaurant and The French Bakery lead into the lower and upper church lots.
+The two driveways between Chow Restaurant and The American Kitchen lead into the lower and upper church lots.
 Look for yellow striped stalls in the upper and lower levels.

 Handicap-accessible spaces are available in both the front driveway area and the rear lot.